Online Learning: A Modern Introduction Using Convex Optimization: What is Online Learning?

 Now, let's try to design a strategy to make the regret provably sublinear in time, \emph{regardless of how the adversary chooses the numbers}.
-The first thing to do is to take a look at the best strategy in hindsight, that is argmin of the second term of the regret.
+The first thing we do is to take a look at the best strategy in hindsight, that is, the argmin of the second term of the regret.
 It should be immediate to see that

-Now, given that we do not know the future, for sure we cannot use $x^\star_T$ as our guess in each round.
+Now, given that we do not know the future, for sure, we cannot use $x^\star_T$ as our guess in each round.
 However, we do know the past, so a reasonable strategy in each round could be to output the best number over the past.
-Why such strategy would work?
-For sure, the reason why it could work is not because we expect the future to be like the past, because it is not true!
-Instead, we want to leverage the fact that the optimal guess should not change too much between rounds, so we can try to ``track'' it over time.
+Why would such a strategy work?
+For sure, the reason why it could work is not that we expect the future to be like the past, because it is not true!
+Instead, we want to leverage the fact that the optimal guess over time cannot change too much between rounds, so we can try to ``track'' it over time.

-Hence, on each round $t$ our strategy is to guess $x_t = x_{t-1}^\star=\frac{1}{t-1} \sum_{i=1}^{t-1} y_i$.
-Such strategy is usually called \emph{Follow-the-Leader} (FTL), because you are following what would have been the optimal thing to do on the past rounds (the Leader).
+Hence, on each round $t\geq 2$, our strategy is to guess $x_t = x_{t-1}^\star=\frac{1}{t-1} \sum_{i=1}^{t-1} y_i$, and in the first round we guess any number between 0 and 1.
+Such a strategy is usually called \textbf{\ac{FTL}} , because you are following what would have been the optimal thing to do on the past rounds (i.e., the leader).

-Let's now try to show that indeed this strategy will allow us to win the game.
-Only for this simple example, we will prove its regret guarantee using first principles.
-Instead, in the following, we will introduce and use very general proof methods.
-First, we will need a small lemma. \begin{lemma} Let $V \subseteq \R^d$ and $\ell_t :V \rightarrow \R$ an arbitrary sequence of loss functions.
-Denote by $x^\star_t$ a minimizer of the cumulative losses over the previous $t$ rounds in $V$.
+Let's now try to show that this strategy will allow us to win the game.
+Given that this is a simple example, we will prove its regret guarantee using first principles, while in the next chapters we will introduce and use very general proof methods.
+First, we will need a small lemma. \begin{lemma}[Be-the-Leader Lemma] Let $\mathcal{V} \subseteq \R^d$ and $\ell_t :\mathcal{V} \to \R$ be an arbitrary sequence of loss functions.
+Assume the existence of $\bx^\star_t \in \argmin_{\bx \in \mathcal{V}} \ \sum_{i=1}^t \ell_i(\bx)$, a minimizer in $\mathcal{V}$ of the cumulative loss over the first $t$ rounds.
 Then, we have